Celeborn2BeAlive/openglnoel/docs/gltf-viewer-01-intro-02-sdk.md

 The folder hierarchy for the project at the end will be:
 - PROJECT_ROOT
-  - gltf-viewer-git
+  - gltf-viewer-tutorial-git
-  - build-gltf-viewer
+  - build-gltf-viewer-tutorial
   - glTF-Sample-Models (optional, see below)
-  - gltf-viewer-test-scenes
+  - test-scenes (WIP)
-  - gltf-viewer-test-references
+  - test-references (WIP)
-  - gltf-viewer-test-results
+  - test-results (WIP)

 You can replace PROJECT_ROOT with the name of your choice (gltf-viewer would be a good name I think, but sometimes you have to make your own choices).

 The children folders will be:
-- *gltf-viewer-git* The code repository, which is a local clone of the fork you made on Github
+- *gltf-viewer-tutorial-git* The code repository, which is a local clone of the fork you made on Github
-- *build-gltf-viewer* The build folder, it will contain the binaries compiled from the source code
+- *build-gltf-viewer-tutorial* The build folder, it will contain the binaries compiled from the source code
 - *glTF-Sample-Models* This one is optional.
-It should be a clone of the repository https://github.com/KhronosGroup/glTF-Sample-Models but only if you have enough disk space on your computer.
+It should be a clone of the repository https://github.com/KhronosGroup/glTF-Sample-Models but only if you have enough disk space on your computer (2.5 GB approximately)

+The following folders are Work in Progress, don't try to create them for now:
-- *gltf-viewer-test-scenes* This folder should be a clone of the repository URL.
-It contains a subset of the scenes from glTF-Samples-Models, only to perform NRU tests.
+- *test-scenes* This folder will contains a subset of the scenes from glTF-Samples-Models, only to perform NRU tests.
-- *gltf-viewer-test-references* This folder should be a clone of the repository URL.
-It contains reference images and logs for the scenes stored in gltf-viewer-test-scenes and glTF-Sample-Models, at each checkpoint of this tutorial.
+- *test-references* This folder will contains reference images and logs for the scenes stored in test-scenes and glTF-Sample-Models, at each checkpoint of this tutorial.
-- *gltf-viewer-test-results* This folder will contain results from tests.
+- *test-results* This folder will contain results from tests.
 You don't need to create this one manually, the test scripts will do.

 These folder names are quite important here because the test scripts I wrote depend on it.
 If you were creating this project from scratch all by yourself, you could use the names you want.